Agriculture and the Occupational Safety and Health Act

 What is the SMV emblem standard?

-The SMV emblem standard states that all vehicles operated by employees that travel at a speed of less than 25 mph must display the SMV emblem.
+The SMV emblem standard states that all employee-operated vehicles traveling at a speed of less than 25 mph must display the SMV emblem.
 Missouri law requires any vehicle moving less than 25 mph on the highways from sunset to one-half hour before sunrise to display the SMV emblem.

 How should the SMV emblem be mounted?

 It should be mounted on the rear of the vehicle, point up, two to six feet above ground level.
-The emblem should be visible at all times on the rear vehicle.
+The emblem should be visible at all times.

 What is the anhydrous ammonia standard?

-The anhydrous ammonia standard includes requirements for construction, location and installation for valves and fittings and for safety relief valves of anhydrous ammonia containers.
-The standard also regulates the vehicles that transport the containers, the refrigeration system and the equipment used in application.
+The anhydrous ammonia standard includes requirements for anhydrous ammonia container construction, valve and fitting locations and installation, and safety relief valves.
+The standard also regulates vehicles transporting the containers, the refrigeration system and the equipment used in application.

 How are farmers affected by the anhydrous ammonia standard?

 Farmers are affected by the specifications for tanks on farm vehicles and by the rules for application, filling applicator tanks, protective clothing, emergency procedures and informing workers of exposure to toxic or lethal chemicals.
-OSHA requires compliance with this standard when employees are using the equipment, but safety is just as important to you and your family.
-Therefore, you and your employees should use anhydrous ammonia equipment that meets OSHA standards.
+While OSHA requires compliance with this standard when employees are using the equipment, safety is just as important to farmers and farm family members.
+Therefore, all farmers and their employees should use anhydrous ammonia equipment meeting OSHA standards.

 What is the pulpwood logging standard?

 The pulpwood logging standard applies to the harvest of pulpwood.
 It covers environmental conditions, clothing and personal protective devices, first aid, hand tools, explosives, stationary and mobile equipment, machinery guards, mufflers and guylines.
-Also included are instructions on logging and construction and road and bridge maintenance.
+Instructions are also included on logging and construction and road and bridge maintenance.

 What is the temporary labor camp standard?